jingweio/DSF/README.md

 </p>

 <p align = "left">
-Figure 3: Distribution of the Local Graph Frequency (closet to the mean value) on various real-world networks.
-Each number beside data name represents the averaged Diversity of Local Graph Frequency.
+Figure 3: Distribution of the group of Local Graph Frequency (with a diversity value closet to the mean) on various real-world networks.
+Each number beside data name represents the diversity value.
+It can be observed that heterophilic graphs exhibit high diversity values, implying complex internal connectivity patterns.
+In contrast, homophilic graphs like Cora, Citeseer, and Pubmed have relatively low diversity values due to uniform internal connections primarily within the same class.
 </p>